nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

     //
     // - 1 of the threads is the
     //   primary/main process
-    //   which contains general about
+    //   which contains general test stats
-    //   test stats
     //
     const pid  = process.pid.toString()
     const main = threads[pid]